We Found the Best Private South Africa Wine Tour (Review)

 Seaside town of Hermanus in South Africa

-Before leaving, you must stop at the Wine Village, which is a local wine shop that carries an impressive stock of all the best South African wines, gins, and brandies.
+Before heading out, we made a quick stop at Wine Village, a fantastic wine shop packed with some of South Africa’s best wines, gins, and brandies.

-ADDITIONAL WINERY STOP: If you wanted to add 1 more winery to the itinerary (instead of the Hermanus/Wine Village stop), other wineries to consider adding are as follows:
+Additional Winery Stop: If you want to add 1 more winery to the itinerary (instead of the Hermanus/Wine Village stop), here are other wineries to consider:

 → Crystallum (we were able to try their wine at The Pot Luck Club- Mabalel Pinot Noir)